fullstack-lang/bookstore/README.md

 - > go install
 - > cd ../../..

-3. Compile & run hello world
+3. Compile & run bookstore
 - > cd bookstore/go/models; gongc

 compilation should last less than a minute ("npm install" is the longuest operation)